-In addition, Cocoa Foundation classes are overlaid by Swift types, whose names are the same but without the "NS" prefix.
+New in Swift 3, Cocoa Foundation classes are overlaid by Swift types, whose names are the same but without the "NS" prefix.
 Often, extra functionality is injected to make the type behave in a more Swift-like way; and, where appropriate, the Swift type may be a struct, thus allowing you to take advantage of Swift value type semantics.
 For example, NSMutableData becomes largely otiose, because Data, the overlay for Objective-C NSData, is a struct with mutating methods and can thus be declared with let or var.
-And Date, the overlay for Objective-C NSDate, adopts Equatable and Comparable, so that (for example) an NSDate method like earlierDate: can be replaced by the > operator.
+And Date, the overlay for Objective-C NSDate, adopts Equatable and

+Comparable, so that (for example) an NSDate method like earlierDate: can be replaced by the > operator.

-The Swift overlay types are all bridged to their Foundation counterparts.
-The Swift rendering of an Objective-C API will show you the Swift overlay type rather than the Objective-C type; for example, a Cocoa method that takes or returns an NSDate in Objective-C will take or return a Date in Swift, and so on.
-If necessary, you can cast between bridged types; for example, you can turn a Date into an NSDate with as.
+The Swift overlay types are all bridged to their Foundation counterparts, and Swift will prefer the Swift types wherever possible.
+For example, a Cocoa method that takes or returns an NSDate in Objective-C will take or return a Date in Swift.
+If necessary, you can access the Objective-C Foundation type by casting.